 - Make filling by mixing blueberries, flour, sugar, lemon juice and zest, and vanilla in a medium mixing bowl.
 Spoon filling evenly onto the pre-baked crust layer and use the back of the spoon to gently press mixture onto the crust (this helps them stick together).

 - Sprinkle remaining dough on top of the berries and gently press down mixture again.
 Bake for 25 minutes, or until the bars are just golden.

 - Let bars cool completely (and ideally refrigerate for a couple hours, until chilled) before cutting into bars.
 I let mine refrigerate overnight before slicing.
 They will get more solid as they chill and I prefer them this way, but if you want to dive in right away while warm, they’ll be more crisp-like!

 TO MAKE DAIRY FREE: Use a non-dairy butter stick substitute like Earth Balance.

-TO MAKE GLUTEN FREE: Use all-purpose gluten free flour and certified gluten free oats.
+TO MAKE GLUTEN FREE: Use 1-to-1 all-purpose gluten free flour and certified gluten free oats.